 Mental Health & Sleep

 Sleep has an enormous influence on our overall mental health.
 Put simply, when you have a good sleep you feel happy and when you don’t you feel unhappy.
 Often we find ourselves in a perpetual loop of bad sleep caused by long work hours, blue light emission from our many devices, stressful busy lifestyles, relationship issues and financial worries.
+This can lead to insomnia which can sometimes be hard to break out of.
 Sometimes it is very hard to pause and put our mental health first with this mounting pressure on us.
 Some of the more common mental health issues perpetuate sleep problems like these:

 Anxiety - something we all deal with, some of us on a daily basis.
 Anxiety can cause our minds to race and prevent us from falling asleep.